rubyguides

 # => ["This is line one\n", "This is line two\n"]

-Each element keeps the trailing newline by default.
-That trips people up constantly.
-If you want clean strings without the line endings, pass chomp: true.
+Each element keeps the trailing newline by default — a detail that trips people up constantly.
+If you want clean text without the line endings, pass chomp: true.
+The method does not strip anything for you; you either call chomp on every element afterward or pass the chomp: true option upfront.

 The chomp: true option strips the separator from every element as it’s split: